72 Hour Waiting Period

 Waiting periods can also give law enforcement agencies additional time to complete background checks that sometimes cannot be completed within the three-day window provided by the federal law.

 There is no federal waiting period.
 Under the National Instant Criminal Background Check System (NICS), a licensed dealer may transfer a firearm to a prospective purchaser as soon as he or she passes a background check.
 Generally, if the FBI is unable to complete a background check within three business days, the dealer may complete the transfer by default.
 However, there is no background check for firearms sold by private sellers and this no waiting period.
-Eleven states and the District of Columbia have waiting periods that apply to the purchase of at least some types of firearms.
+Thirteen states and the District of Columbia have waiting periods that apply to the purchase of at least some types of firearms.